What is proprioception?

 Signals in, and signals out

-Not only does the brain take in information from our sensory systems to understand our environment and our orientation within it, it also sends instructions back out to our muscles.
+The brain take in information from our sensory systems to understand our environment and our orientation within it.
+And it sends instructions back out to our muscles.

 To keep our vision clear when the body is moving, the brain uses information from the balance organs to control the muscles around the eyes.
 This process, known as the vestibulo-ocular reflex, moves the eyes to compensate for the movement of the body or the head.
 For example, if you rotate your head to the left as you read this, your eyes will automatically track to the right.